UN nuclear watchdog chief presses for more access in Iran

 Grossi for his part described the talks as “intense” and was not as definitive as Eslami.

 “We are continuing at this point our negotiations with a view to finding common ground,” Grossi said.
-He was due to meet Iranian Foreign Minister Hossein Amirabdollahian afterward.
+He later met Iranian Foreign Minister Hossein Amirabdollahian, though details of their meeting were not immediately released.

 Under a confidential agreement called an “Additional Protocol” with Iran, the IAEA collects and analyzes images from a series of surveillance cameras installed at Iranian nuclear sites.
 Those cameras helped it monitor Tehran’s program to see if it is complying with the nuclear deal.